codeurjc-students/2019-ServerlessVsSpring/README.md

 - [ ] **Users Management**

-  Users management using a typical authentication system in Spring and how to do it using AWS services instead.
+  Users management using a typical authentication system in Spring and how to do it using AWS services instead [User Management comparative](sections/USERS-MANAGEMENT-AWS-Spring).

 - [ ] **Files**